-Cars are increasingly coming with fancy new systems that make driving safer.
-Learn what all those three-letter acronyms stand for and whether they’re worth having.
+Cars are increasingly coming with fancy new systems that make driving safer and earn you insurance discounts for having a safer car.
+Learn what all those three-letter acronyms stand for and whether they’re worth having on your new car.

 While there’s nothing particularly new about cars themselves, they are constantly being upgraded with new systems and devices that make driving safer and more conformable.
 New cars are increasingly being fitted with Safety Assist Technology to help avoid collisions and, in some cases, to enable them to drive autonomously.

 Many of the systems use the same technology that will one day control driverless cars.
 New technology is great, but it should never be used to compensate for a tired, distracted or lazy driver.
 Combining new car technology with safe driving habits is a great way to help decrease your chances of a serious accident.

 Autonomous emergency braking, a more common feature, uses sensors to warn the driver about collisions and, if necessary, autonomously apply the brakes.
 Cars with AEB have multiple sensors, cameras and radar systems to detect cars, humans, cyclists and large animals in front and to the sides of the vehicle.

 The computer systems constantly monitor this information and use it to warn the driver of possible collisions.
 Some cars beep or vibrate the steering wheel, others have voice commands.
 If no action is taken and a collision is imminent, AEB will do what its name suggests and slow or stop the vehicle.

 - Pros: Has the potential to prevent collisions.

 - Cons: Nil.